-Another area of research related to ours has focused on service invocation, kernel event notifications [3, 15] and upcalls [7, 12].
+This leads to another area of related research, which focuses on service invocation, kernel event notifications [Banga et al. 1999; Lemon 2001] and upcalls [Clark 1985; Gopalakrishnan and Parulkar 1998].
 Much of this work is concerned with the way to trigger user-level services or handlers due to some condition or event in the kernel.
 With our ULS approach, we enable upcalls to be triggered no matter which address space is active at the time of a kernel event, thereby greatly reducing the overheads of service invocation.
+Almost all other approaches still involve the scheduling of process address spaces in which to handle events from the kernel.

-Finally, while others have considered methods to instrument applications, to intercept requests for resources such as CPU cycles, memory and bandwidth [5], the emphasis of our ULS and SafeX work is to develop safe and predictable execution domains in which application-specific services may be deployed.
-Our work enables COTS systems to be extended with resource management methods to improve and/or guarantee qualities of service [19] to individual applications without the need for entire QoS architectures [1, 20] to be constructed.
-As stated earlier, such execution domains do not suffer from scheduling and context-switching overheads as would be the case for services mapped into traditional process address spaces.
+Finally, while others have considered methods to instrument applications, to intercept requests for resources such as CPU cycles, memory, and bandwidth [Chang et al. 2000], the emphasis of our ULS and SafeX work is to develop safe and predictable execution domains in which application-specific services may be deployed.
+Our work enables COTS systems to be extended with resource management methods to improve and/or guarantee qualities of service [Rajkumar et al. 1998] to individual applications without the need for entire QoS architectures [Abdelzaher and Shin 1998; Rosu et al. 1998] to be constructed.
+As stated above, such execution domains do not suffer from scheduling and context-switching overheads as would be the case for services mapped into traditional process address spaces.